AolinFeng/DMP-HEVC-ICME2021/README.md

 ## Running Instructions

-1. Dependency: Pytroch, GPU (the code only can be run in GPU mode)
+* Dependency: Pytroch, GPU (the code only can be run in GPU mode)
-2. Command: python dp_total_test.py > test.log
+* Command: python dp_total_test.py > test.log

 ## Folder Instructions
-1. cfg: Encoding configuration file
+* cfg: Encoding configuration file
-2. cfg/per-sequence: Sequence information file
+* cfg/per-sequence: Sequence information file
-3. Test_Sequence_List.txt: Names of sequences to be tested, which correspond to the names of sequence information file
+* Test_Sequence_List.txt: Names of sequences to be tested, which correspond to the names of sequence information file
-4. codec: Encoder.exe + Decoder.exe
+* codec: Encoder.exe + Decoder.exe
-5. models: Trained models for depth map prediction
+* models: Trained models for depth map prediction
-6. DepthFlag: Generated split flags used for encoding acceleration
+* DepthFlag: Output split flags used for encoding acceleration
-7. output: Bit stream
+* output: Output bit stream
-8. log: Encoding and decoding logs
+* log: Output encoding and decoding logs

 ## Attention:
-1. The working directory mus be the current directory, and the folder names cannot be modified.
+* The working directory mus be the current directory, and the folder names cannot be modified.
-2. To test a sequence:
+* To test a sequence:

-   2.1 Write the sequence information file strictly according to the format of existing files.
+   * Write the sequence information file strictly according to the format of existing files.
 Use '/' rather than '\\' in the file path.

-   2.2 Write all the names of test sequences in "Test_Sequence_List.txt".
+   * Write all the names of test sequences in "Test_Sequence_List.txt".
-3. In the output log file of the main code, the last line stores the network inference time, which shpuld be added to the total encoding time.
+* In the output log file of the main code, the last line stores the network inference time, which shpuld be added to the total encoding time.